farmera/sare_grant/study_methods.md

 Thus, throughout this study we have been guided by empirical questions that are not directly related to the selection of a flight method or to the type of camera used to gather the image data.
-We have also been keen to answer such questions with methods that are accessible and available at modest cost.
+We have also been keen to answer such questions _using only those methods which are accessible and available at modest cost_.
 The two central issue we have sought to address are:

 * __To what degree may variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral imagery?__